full list here), and where I could take 9mm in future.

 9. What is the strangest or most unusual experience you have had at a book signing, author event, or literary festival?

-Thank you William, we appreciate you chatting to Crime Watch.
+Thank you Doug.
+We appreciate you chatting to Crime Watch

-You can read more about William Ryan and his novels at his website or follow him on Twitter.
+You can read more about Doug Johnstone and his books at his website, and follow him on Twitter.